MicrosoftDocs/sdk-api/sdk-api-src/content/windows.graphics.directx.direct3d11.interop/nf-windows-graphics-directx-direct3d11-interop-idirect3ddxgiinterfaceaccess-getinterface.md

 Type: **void\*\***

-A pointer to a memory block that receives a pointer to the the DXGI interface.
+A pointer to a memory block that receives a pointer to the DXGI interface.

 ## -returns